 Instructional Delivery Limited Satisfactory Proficient Exemplary Using Assessment in Instruction Students are unaware of criteria and performance standards by which their work will be evaluated, and do not engage in self-assessment or monitoring.
 Teacher does not monitor student learning in the curriculum, and feedback to students is of poor quality and in an untimely manner.
 Students know some of the criteria and performance standards by which their work will be evaluated, and occasionally assess the quality of their own work against the assessment criteria and performance standards.
 Teacher monitors the progress of the class as a whole but elicits no diagnostic information; feedback to students is uneven and inconsistent in its timeliness.
 Students are fully aware of the criteria and performance standards by which their work will be evaluated, and frequently assess and monitor the quality of their own work against the assessment criteria and performance standards.
 Teacher monitors the progress of groups of students in the curriculum, making limited use of diagnostic prompts to elicit information; feedback is timely, consistent, and of high quality.
 Students are fully aware of the criteria and standards by which their work will be evaluated, have contributed to the development of the criteria, frequently assess and monitor the quality of their own work against the assessment criteria and performance standards, and make active use of that information in their learning.
 Teacher actively and systematically elicits diagnostic information from individual students regarding understanding and monitors progress of individual students; feedback is timely, high quality, and students use feedback in their learning.
 Demonstrating Flexibility and Responsiveness Teacher adheres to the instruction plan in spite of evidence of poor student understanding or of students' lack of interest, and fails to respond to students' questions; teacher assumes no responsibility for students' failure.
 Teacher demonstrates moderate flexibility and responsiveness to students' needs and interests, and seeks to ensure success of all students.
 Teacher seeks ways to ensure successful learning for all students, making adjustments as needed to instruction plans and responding to student interest and questions.
 Teacher is highly responsive to students' interests and questions, making major lesson adjustments if necessary, and persists in ensuring the success of all students.

 Instructional Delivery Summary

-Approximately three-quarters of classrooms were proficient or exemplary in areas of Instructional Delivery: Communicating with Students, Using Questioning and Discussion Techniques, Engaging Students in Learning, Using Assessment in Instruction, and Demonstrating Flexibility.
-The QSR team found that most lessons as presented to students were scaffolded to increase understanding.
-Most teachers observed modeled lessons and activities first and then engaged students by making connections to their prior knowledge, interests, and experiences.
-For example, one teacher clearly stated and modeled how students were to analyze the sample papers and students were able to complete the task.
+Approximately 80% of classrooms were proficient or exemplary in areas of Instructional Delivery: Communicating with Students, Using Questioning and Discussion Techniques, Engaging Students in Learning, Using Assessment in Instruction, and Demonstrating Flexibility.